Evi-Nes/activity_recognition_RELEVIUM/train_models/README.md

 Unfortunately, there were no more datasets with heart rate data so we can't use them for now.
 Needs to be seen later on.

-## accelerometer_models_4_classes_apply.py, accelerometer_models_4_classes_transfer.py
+## fine_tune_models.py

-These files will be used when we acquire the real accelerometer data from the smartwatches.
-The first file can be used to see how well the existing models perform on the new unseen data, by using/applying the models without any changes.
+This file will be used when we acquire the real accelerometer data from the smartwatches in order to fine-tune the existing models for the new data.

-The second file can be used for transfer learning, meaning to fine-tune the existing models for the new data.
 This is an important step that must be implemented in order to achieve maximum accuracy on the new data.

+Before running this file, it's necessary to save the acquired data to a csv file.
+Then, update the test path and run the code.